 Ken's other books include How the Scots Invented Canada and 50 Canadians Who Changed the World.
 He has also published four previous nonfiction narratives about Arctic exploration, among them Fatal Passage and Lady Franklin’s Revenge.
 These works won the Writers’ Trust of Canada Biography Prize, the Canadian Authors’ Association History Award, the UBC Medal for Canadian Biography, the Pierre Berton Award for Popular History, and an American Christopher Award for “a work of artistic excellence.”

-Ken’s other books include three autobiographical novels, a memoir (written with an Olympic champion), and the recent bestseller How the Scots Invented Canada.
-Before turning mainly to books, Ken worked for two decades as a journalist (reporter, editor, columnist, reviewer).
-With degrees in journalism (Ryerson) and creative writing (UBC), Ken has taught nonfiction writing for a dozen years, and in 2010 won an award for teaching excellence from the University of Toronto (Continuing Studies).
-In September 2013, with HarperCollins Canada, Ken will publish Fifty Canadians Who Changed the World.
+In recent years, Ken has given talks and presentations across Canada from Halifax to Vancouver, as well as in the High Arctic, Australia and Scotland.
+His other books include three novels, a memoir (written with an Olympic champion), and a polemic (Canada's Undeclared War).
+Before turning mainly to books, Ken worked for two decades as a journalist (reporter, editor, books columnist, and reviewer).
+He writes frequently for such leading publications as Canada's History, Canadian Geographic, Maclean's, Literary Review of Canada, Celtic Life International, Globe and Mail, National Post.
+With degrees in journalism (Ryerson) and creative writing (UBC), Ken has taught nonfiction writing for years.
+He won an award for teaching excellence from the University of Toronto (Continuing Studies), and teaches creative nonfiction in the newly launched MFA program at Kings College / Dalhousie University in Halifax.